 Sharon Rarig joined A Child’s Place in 2013.
 She holds a bachelors degree in Health and Physical Education from Slippery Rock University.
 Outside of raising her children, Sharon has taught physical education to students in Pre-K through 12th grade and has also been a substitute classroom teacher.
 Sharon is an assistant teacher in the All Day Nursery.

 Dana Stefanic joined A Child’s Place in January of 2016.
 Dana taught previously at St. Catharine’s Preschool in Holmdel for eight years before returning to school to finish her degree in Psychology.
 She is currently a student at Georgian Court University and will be completing her degree in December 2017.
-Dana is the assistant in the Nursery Class.
+Dana is the assistant in the Half Day Nursery.

 Rosanne Zito is a valued A Child’s Place staff alumna who taught here regularly for many years and has continued to do substitute teaching since she stopped working full time.
 She also serves as the teacher facilitating the Fridays Are Special program.

-Dave Meinberg joined our staff as our Assistant Facilities Manager.
+Dave Meinberg joined our staff as our Assistant Facilities Manager in 2015.
 Dave is Linda and Abe’s brother-in-law and his late wife Barbara was the school’s director for seven years.
 Dave is a retired Chief Master Sergeant from the US Air Force.
 He spent 30 years in the military and four years as a civil servant.
 During this time he was stationed primarily in Europe.
 Dave has been lending a helping hand at our school for a number of years but officially became a staff member in 2015.